 Then, the benefit of foreign exchange revenues gained from international tourism is very important, especially for countries with a foreign trade deficit.
 The tourism sector attracts attention since the investments in this industry increase revenues seriously due to the multiplier effect.
-Employment opportunities provided by the tourism sector are also extensive, because it is a labor-intensive industry (Dwyer, Forsyth and Spurr, 2004).
+Employment opportunities provided by the tourism sector are also extensive, because it is a labor-intensive industry (Dwyer, Forsyth and Spurr, 2004: 310).

-Anatolia, surrounded by the seas in three directions, has a great tourism potential with its long coastal line and favorable climate conditions.
-This enables tourists to experience several seasons simultaneously.
-Additionally, the number and quality of the accommodation establishments in Turkey are improving continuously (Gürsoy and Ceylan, 2006).
+The number and quality of the accommodation establishments in Turkey are improving continuously (Gürsoy and Ceylan, 2006: 506).
 However, employees are generally not trained in relation with the sector.
 The same problem also applies for managers of the tourism industry.
-If personnel suitable for the business and fit for the job are selected, many potential problems of the future will be eliminated beforehand (Akoğlan, 1998).
+If personnel suitable for the business and fit for the job are selected, many potential problems of the future will be eliminated beforehand (Akoğlan, 1998: 29).
 Unfortunately, usually the opposite situation is observed in Turkey.
 This results in quality and efficiency to remain below the expected levels.
 Especially for service quality, effective use of human resources is a must.
-Obviously, human resources are more important than infrastructure (Aşıkoğlu, 1997).
+Obviously, human resources are more important than infrastructure (Aşıkoğlu, 1997: 38).

 The right management of accommodation establishments as key units of the tourism sector always creates a more efficient industry.
 The establishment and marketing of accommodation establishments, foundation of food and beverage facilities, enhancing and improving the tourism supply, improving transportation, communication, health and security measures, good promotion of Turkey and finally increasing the number of tourists lead to the growth and development of tourism economy.
 Moreover, this also contributes to gains in foreign exchange as well as providing opportunities to enhance economic prosperity.
-For sure, balancing distribution of income is another advantage (Kar, Zorkirişçi and Yıldırım, 2004).
-The structure of tourism industry is complex and several components are integrated in the mentioned sector (Aktaş et al, 1999).
+For sure, balancing distribution of income is another advantage (Kar, Zorkirişçi and Yıldırım, 2004: 1).
+The structure of tourism industry is complex and several components are integrated in the mentioned sector (Aktaş et al, 1999: 124).